amandeepmittal/react-native-examples/README.md

 [![](https://i.imgur.com/buKsTUD.png)](https://ko-fi.com/amanhimself)

 This repository contains most of the examples I've used in blog posts on React Native and Expo.
-The blog posts are hosted mostly on my [personal blog](https://amanhimself.dev) and elsewhere.
+The blog posts are hosted mostly at [amanhimself.dev](https://amanhimself.dev) and elsewhere.

 You may find some of the examples being outdated in time, in terms of framework updates or libraries.
 Don't worry the concept would be the same.